zippyy/myblog/content/post/digital-nomad-vpn-hardware/index.md

 I hope this was a useful post and that I was able to give you a better understanding of your hardware options as well as covering the upgrades available to you, I will continue to add more content to the [Digital Nomad Series](https://techrelay.xyz/series/digital-nomad/) as I come across things and have the time to create content so check back often!

 Let me know your thoughts or questions in the comments below or head over to the [Forums](https://forum.techrelay.xyz) to discuss these digital nomad topics and more!
+Also if this post or the [Digital Nomad Vpn](https://techrelay.xyz/post/post/nomad-vpn) post was helpful and you feel like contributing to me head over to the [Contribute](https://techrelay.xyz/contribute) and the [Affiliate Links](https://techrelay.xyz/affiliate) page for ways to contribute!

 So Long and Thanks for all the Fish!